steel information

 History of the Riva Group - company profile.

-The timeline below covers the history of the firm.
+The timeline below covers the history of the firm to mid-2017.

 • 1954: Riva Acciaio founded as a scrap trading firm.